About the summer term (cricket season)

 How many league matches do teams play in a season?

-- U8s-U15s: About 9-12 league matches per year, depending on the division entered.
+U8s-U15s: Typically about 9-12 league matches per year, depending on the division entered.
 Where there are fewer league matches, team managers may organise additional friendlies.
-In most age-groups, the average child will typically play in around 4-5 league matches, though some may play more than others - please see how we pick teams.
+In 2019, the average child played around 6 matches, though some may play more than others - please see how we pick teams.

 Knock-out cup games